Contents

 Retargeting works by tracking the behavior of website visitors using cookies or pixels.
 Then, it allows displaying targeted ads to those users as they browse the internet.

-For example, if a user checks some sports website, s/he may see a sports brand serving them relevant ads.
+For example, if a user visits a sports website, they may see a sports brand serving them relevant ads.

-Retargeting is also one of the ways to increase brand awareness and customer loyalty by keeping your brand top-of-mind for potential customers.
+Retargeting is also one way to increase brand awareness and customer loyalty by keeping your brand top-of-mind for potential customers.
 Moreover, it helps boost conversions by targeting people who are either interested in specific areas or have already shown interest in your product or services.

 Reach your audience where they are

-If you want to reach your ideal audience and do it with precision and efficiency, programmatic advertising is the way to go.
+If you want to reach your ideal audience with precision and efficiency, programmatic advertising is the way to go.

-From demographic to tech, it comes with a wide variety of targeting types that each have its own advantages and can be customized to fit specific campaign and company goals.
+From demographic to tech, it comes with a wide variety of targeting types that each have their own advantages and can be customized to fit specific campaign and company goals.

 Knowing what's out there and the possibilities programmatic targeting can offer can help you maximize the effectiveness of your campaigns, provide more personalized experiences for your potential customers, and increase your ROI.

-Looking to launch a highly targeted programmatic campaign?
+Looking to launch a great targeted programmatic campaign?
 Contact the Eskimi team or book a demo for a smooth start.

 Philip is the CMO of Eskimi.
 When he’s not busy growing the Eskimi brand, he spends his time with family and playing ping pong.